angystallone/ProbShakemaps/README.md

 **POIs SUBSET OPTION**

-When using the tools `QueryHDF5`, `GetStatistics`, `GetDistributions` and `EnsemblePlot`, you can require to extract a subset of POIs within a maximum distance from the event epicenter following one of these two possible spatial distributions: <ins>random</ins> and <ins>azimuthally uniform</ins>.
-This changes the command line to):
+When using the tools `QueryHDF5`, `GetStatistics`, `GetDistributions` and `EnsemblePlot`, you can require to extract a subset of POIs within a maximum distance from the event epicenter following one of the following spatial distributions: <ins>random</ins> and <ins>azimuthally uniform</ins>.
+This changes the command line to:

 ```bash
 python ProbShakemap.py [...] --pois_subset --n_pois 12 --max_distance 50 --pois_selection_method azimuth_uniform